-Although she could balk at being sent to Henry VIII as a bride, Marie could not come up with any good excuses to refuse a union to the Scots king.
-James was kind, young, and Catholic.
-Her parents did what they could to delay the marriage, knowing how reluctant Marie was to leave her family and her child, but in the end political reality prevailed.
-Mary was forced to say goodbye to her three year old son and go to Paris to become a queen.
+Although she could reasonably baulk at a proposal from Henry VIII, Marie could not come up with any excuses to refuse a union with King James that King Francis would accept.
+From King Francis’s perspective, he was doing Marie a favour; not only was James a king, he was kind, young, French-speaking, and Catholic.
+Her parents did what they could to delay the marriage, knowing how reluctant Marie was to leave her son, but in the end political reality prevailed.
+Mary was forced to say goodbye to her three year old little boy and go to Paris to become a queen.

 Marie was formally wed to James by proxy on 18 May 1538 at Notre Dame de Paris.
 James sent a fleet of ships to France to collect his new wife, and their commander, Lord Maxwell, stood in for the groom at the altar.
 On 10 June 1538 Mary landed in Scotland at Crail in Fife.
 She was formally received by the king a few days later and feted by the kingdom.
 The royal pair were married anew at St Andrews for the benefit of their Scots subjects.

-As she had been for Louis, she was an excellent wife to James V. Just as importantly for the time, she was also a fertile queen.
+As she had been for her first husband, she was an excellent wife to King James.
+Just as importantly for the time, she was also a fertile spouse.
 Marie was already heavily pregnant when she was crowned queen at Holyrood Abbey on 22 February 1540, and the queen gave birth to a royal heir, James, Duke of Rothesay on 22 May 1540.
 The kingdom rejoiced, and she delighted James and the court again when she gave birth to a second son, Robert, a little less than a year later on 12 April 1541.

-When James V died just six days later this baby became Mary, Queen of Scots.
+King James V died just six days later, leaving Marie’s newborn the throne, and the baby was subsequently crowned Mary, Queen of Scots.

 Now it was down to Marie of Guise to protect her infant daughter from what Marie viewed as a travesty – marriage between the Scots queen and Henry VIII’s little boy, the future Edward VI.
 James Hamilton, 2nd Earl of Arran, was regent and he wasn’t the sharpest knife in the kitchen.
 He was letting England and the English diplomat Ralph Sadler run rings around him, and it was Marie who had to prevaricate and distract the Protestant foes to the kingdom’s south.
 She promised Sadler that she was just waiting for Mary to get a little older and assured him that OF COURSE she wasn’t planning a union between Mary and the Dauphin Francis II of France.